HEaslea/SDE_Notes/GENERAL/All To Do With Arrays.md

 There is something to be said for taking a map of primes, or an array of primes, and just going through those.
 However, seeing as the result is, either prime or not, we can have a boolean array for this.

-Oh shit i see this pattern that the book is using, essentially, in order to generate primes, we only need 0-10.
+Oh, i see this pattern that the book is using, essentially, in order to generate primes, we only need 0-10.
 We know that 0 and 1 are not primes.
 Then we look at two, ok two is a prime, however, we know that everything that is divisible by two, is not going to be a prime.
 Therefore we take away all numbers that are divisible by two.